Witch Week: Fictional background

-The Chrestomanci books are collectively named after a powerful enchanter and British government official in a world parallel to ours, who supervises the use of magic —or the Chrestomanci, a British government office that requires a powerful enchanter and is responsible for supervising.
+The Chrestomanci books are set in a parallel world and are collectively named after a powerful enchanter and British government office named Chrestomanci, who supervises the use of magic.
 Witch Week is set in the late 20th century during the tenure of Christopher Chant, who is the Chrestomanci in five of the seven books and is often called Chrestomanci as a personal name.

 The Chrestomanci is unique to what it calls "World 12A", the primary setting for the series and entire setting for some stories.
 There are other worlds with British governments, perhaps all of series 12 or even more.
-Our world is 12B, a next-door neighbour in some sense, and Witch Week is set entirely in one that is even closer to ours.
+The primary world is 12B, a next-door neighbour in some sense, and Witch Week is set entirely in one that is even closer to the primary one.
 The Chrestomanci has representatives in some worlds but does not know this one.

 Themes and influences

 One of the major themes in the story is overcoming prejudice.
 Like many other books by Jones, Witch Week encourages readers to think for themselves and seek to make a positive change in the world.